Jared Mitchell (baseball)

-Jared Christopher Mitchell (born October 13, 1988) is an American professional baseball outfielder who is a free agent.
+Jared Christopher Mitchell (born October 13, 1988) is an American former professional baseball outfielder and current analyst.
 He was drafted by the Chicago White Sox in the first round of the 2009 Major League Baseball draft.
 He played college baseball at LSU, where he was the College World Series Most Outstanding Player in 2009.

 Amateur career

-Mitchell attended Westgate High School, where Baseball America picked him as the third-best high school athlete and 43rd-best overall high school baseball prospect in the nation for 2006.
+Mitchell attended Westgate High School.
+He was ranked as a top prospect in the 2006 MLB draft out of high school by Baseball America and Perfect Game.

 Mitchell turned down a $700,000 signing bonus from the Minnesota Twins in order to attend Louisiana State University (LSU) after being selected by the club in the 10th round of the 2006 Major League Baseball Draft.

-Mitchell played for both the LSU Tigers baseball team and the LSU Tigers football team.
-He was awarded the College World Series Most Outstanding Player for his play during the 2009 College World Series which was won by the LSU Tigers.
+Mitchell played for both the LSU Tigers baseball team and football team.
+He was awarded the College World Series Most Outstanding Player as his team won the 2009 College World Series.
 He also played on the 2007 LSU BCS National Championship football team as a wide receiver.
-He is a rare two-sport college national champion along with LSU baseball and football teammate Chad Jones.
-In 2008, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.
+He is a rare two-sport college national champion, along with LSU baseball and football teammate Chad Jones.
+In 2008, he played summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.